 You should use the official EEA and/or Norway Grants logo(s) to promote the EEA and/ or Norway Grants on all levels and in all countries involved - including in programmes and projects.
-Creation of new logo(s), including new programme or project logo(s), is not accepted, except in cases listed on page 25.
+Creation of new logo(s), including new programme or project logo(s), is not accepted.

 Only one of the Grants logos should be used on each communication surface.